Raphael-Well/IWantAPI/README.md

 # IWantAPI
-A Repository to learn about .NET 7  and WebApi
+A Sample of .NET 7  and WebApi using minimal api